islomar/your-code-as-a-crime-scene/README.md

 ## Notes
 * The number of lines of code is not the best metric for complexity... but the others are not much better (at this that one is simple and language-agnostic).
+Cyclomatic complexity does not have the whole context.
 * The number of commits depends on the style of each developer (baby steps or not).
 * Code doesn't lie (vs "Everybody lies" from House)
+* Temporal coupling: measure of evolution of code.
+The other metrics are static, here we introduce another dimension: TIME.
+  - Temporal coupling is a great to detect clones, copy-paste.
+* Dependencies between code = dependencies between people.
+Conway's law.
+  - Social networks in code
+* Align you Architecture and your Organization.
+* Fractal figures.
+Too many developers touching a piece: too many responsibilities.
+Identify main developers in a component/file.
+Look who has done most contributions.
+* The more developers, the less quality.
+* Identify abandoned subsystems: parts of code mostly written by people who are not in the organization anymore.
 * Choose a timespan for your analyses, not the project's total lifetime: it might obscure important recent trends and flag hotspots that no longer exist.
   * Between releases
   * Over iterations